Inlays and onlays are the perfect compromise, allowing our dentists to remove cavities while preserving as much natural tooth structure as possible.

 Learn More About Inlays and Onlays

 Do you have questions for our dentists?
-To schedule an appointment with Robinson Dental, call any of our offices in Coopersville or Wayland.
+To schedule an appointment with Robinson Dental, call any of our offices in Cascade, Coopersville and Wayland.
 We’d be more than happy to help you explore appropropriate treatment options for your smile.